TanishSharma2004/Border_detection_removal/README.md

 ## Usage

-Place images in the input directory (created automatically if it doesn't exist).
+Place images in the input directory

 Run the scripts: